OpenTermsArchive/engine/ops/README.md

 - A `main` branch.
 - The `main` branch should be the default branch.
 - At least one commit on this branch with some content (`README.md` and `LICENSE`).

+### Set up permissions

+The @OTA-Bot GitHub user should have write access to all three (declarations, snapshots, versions) repositories, so it can publish data, create issues, and publish dataset releases.

+Each instance should have a responsible entity, which we currently model as a [“team” in the @OpenTermsArchive](https://github.com/orgs/OpenTermsArchive/teams) GitHub organisation.
+Each team has write access to the three repositories, and @OTA-Bot should be added to that team along with the human maintainers.